pucheng-tan/WordFlow/README.md

 3. enter into the env, type '. env\Scripts\activate', (if this doesn't work, try just env\Scripts\activate)
 4. install dependencies using 'pip3 install -r requirements.txt'
 5. run 'pytest PoC\services'
-6. when finished running tests, type 'deactivate 'rm env'
+6. when finished running tests, type 'deactivate' and then 'rm env'

 Known issues on windows: